GidorStudios/GidBot/README.md

 # Setup

-Create an application on discord developers website and a bot user.
+Create an application on discord developers website and a bot user, copy the token of the bot.
 Fill in the variables at the top of bot.py and install the requirements.txt from the folder.

 Open cmd and type in this: